ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # {{ host_prefix | ipaddr('host/prefix') }}
     ['2001:db8:deaf:be11::ef3/64', '192.0.2.48/24']

-In Debian-based systems, network configuration stored in ``/etc/network/interfaces`` file uses combination of IP address, network address, netmask and broadcast address to configure IPv4 network interface.
+In Debian-based systems, the network configuration stored in the ``/etc/network/interfaces`` file uses a combination of IP address, network address, netmask and broadcast address to configure an IPv4 network interface.
 We can get these values from a single 'host/prefix' combination:

 .. code-block:: jinja